TL;DR — Why Most Grant Applications Get Rejected

 Countless hours, late nights, and immense passion poured into a grant proposal, only for it to be met with a rejection email.
-It’s a painfully common story in the non-profit sector.
-A significant percentage of grant proposals are dismissed on the first pass, often due to easily avoidable errors.
-This isn’t just a loss of potential funding; it’s a loss of precious time and resources that could have been dedicated to your mission.
+It is a painfully common story in the non-profit sector.
+According to the Council on Foundations, a significant percentage of grant proposals are dismissed on the first pass, often due to easily avoidable errors.
+This is not just a loss of potential funding; it is a loss of precious time and resources that could have been dedicated to your mission.

-But this isn’t just another list of tips.
+But this is not just another list of tips.
 This is a look inside the mind of a grant reviewer, revealing why certain mistakes are critical red flags and what they signal about your organisation.
-It’s about understanding the perspective from the other side of the table.
+It is about understanding the perspective from the other side of the table.

-During my eight years working in the non-profit world, from coordinating emergency responses with UNICEF and the World Food Programme to managing large-scale health projects with the Malaria Consortium, I’ve seen both sides of the funding equation.
-I’ve written the grants, and I’ve reviewed the proposals.
-I’ve learned that the most successful applications aren’t just well-written; they are strategic documents that build trust and signal competence.
+During my eight years working in the non-profit world, from coordinating emergency responses with UNICEF and the World Food Programme to managing large-scale health projects with the Malaria Consortium, I have seen both sides of the funding equation.
+I have written the grants, and I have reviewed the proposals.
+I have learned that the most successful applications are not just well-written; they are strategic documents that build trust and signal competence.

-This guide will walk you through the ten most common and critical grant application mistakes, broken down into four core areas of failure: Funder Misalignment, Weak Narrative, Technical Errors, and Inefficient Process.
-More importantly, it will provide actionable, winning solutions—including how to leverage modern AI tools to give your organisation a competitive edge and turn rejections into approvals.
+This guide, updated for 2026, walks you through the ten most common and critical grant application mistakes, broken down into four core areas of failure: Funder Misalignment, Weak Narrative, Technical Errors, and Inefficient Process.
+More importantly, it provides actionable, winning solutions — including how to leverage modern AI tools to give your organisation a competitive edge and turn rejections into approvals.

 About the Author: Sara Anhar